punit170/DSL-for-LogicGate-designers/README.md

 **Extend(InterfaceName("interface1"), InterfaceName("interface2")).eval**<br>

 ## Implements
-Implements() is a datatype for Implementation of an interface by a class.
+Implements() is a datatype for the Implementation of an interface by a class.
 It takes 2 parameters 1)class name 2)interface name

 // class1 implements interface1<br>
 **Implements("class1", "interface1").eval**

 ## IF
-If() is a data type for selecting which block of code will be excuted based on a condition.
+If() is a data type for selecting which block of code will be executed based on a condition.
 It checks a condition and if the condition is true it runs the thenClause, else it runs the elseClause<br>
 It takes 3 parameters: 1) CheckEqual, 2) a List of Expressions for thenClause, 3) a List of Expressions for elseClause<br>

 //check condition results in false and elseClause will be run<br> **IF(CheckEqual(NOT(Value(false)), NOT(NOT(Value(false)))), List(Assign(LogicGate("NotGate2"), NOT(Input("A")))), List(Assign(LogicGate("OrGate2"), OR(Input("A"), Input("B"))), Assign(LogicGate("AndGate2"), AND(Input("A"), Input("B"))))).eval**

 ## ExceptionClassDef
-ExceptionClassDef declare a user-defined exception class.
+ExceptionClassDef declares a user-defined exception class.
 It takes only one argument- exception class name.

 // defines an Exception Class named "ExceptionClass1"<br>
 **ExceptionClassDef("ExceptionClass1").eval**

 ## HandleException
-HandleException defines an exception handler for an already declared exception class and executes the try & catch blocks.
-It takes 3 paramters: 1) exception class name, 2) a Try(), 3) a Catch.
+HandleException defines an exception handler for an already declared exception class and executes the try-and-catch blocks.
+It takes 3 parameters: 1) an exception class name, 2) a Try(), 3) a Catch.

 // Defines an exception handler for class "ExceptionClass1".
 Try block runs.
-If condition inside Try block results false and its elseClause runs executing the first expression which creates a logic gate AndGate4 and the second expression which throws an error.
-Since error is thrown third statement of elseClause is skipped and Catch block expressions are executed.<br><br>
+If the condition inside the Try block results in false and its elseClause runs executing the first expression which creates a logic gate AndGate4 and the second expression which throws an error.
+Since the error is thrown the third statement of elseClause is skipped and Catch block expressions are executed.<br><br>
 **HandleException("ExceptionClass1", Try(List(IF(CheckEqual(Value(true), NOT(Value(true))), List(Assign(LogicGate("NotGate4"), NOT(Input("A")))), List(Assign(LogicGate("AndGate4"), AND(Value(true), Value(true))), ThrowException("ExceptionClass1", "Check failed!"), Assign(LogicGate("OrGate4"), OR(Value(true), Value(false))))))), Catch(List(Assign(LogicGate("NotGate5"), NOT(Value(false)))))).eval**

 ## ThrowException
 ThrowException() throws an exception along with a reason.
 It takes 2 parameters: 1) name of exception class, 2) reason for the exception

-//Throws exception of type "ExceptionClass1" with reason "Check failed!"<br>
+//Throws an exception of type "ExceptionClass1" with reason "Check failed!"<br>
 **ThrowException("ExceptionClass1", "Check failed!")**

 ## Try
-Try() takes a list of expression.
+Try() takes a list of expressions.
 It should be used inside the HandleException() data type.
-Evaluation of a try block executes all the expressions passed to it  sequentially, unless a ThrowException is executed.
+Evaluation of a try block executes all the expressions passed to it  sequentially unless a ThrowException is executed.

 // Try block used inside a HandleException() type, with a list of 3 expressions passed to it as parameters<br> **HandleException("ExceptionClass1", Try(List(IF(CheckEqual(Value(true), NOT(Value(true))), List(Assign(LogicGate("NotGate4"), NOT(Input("A")))), List(Assign(LogicGate("AndGate4"), AND(Value(true), Value(true))), ThrowException("ExceptionClass1", "Check failed!"), Assign(LogicGate("OrGate4"), OR(Value(true), Value(false))))))), Catch(List(Assign(LogicGate("NotGate5"), NOT(Value(false)))))).eval**

 ## Catch
-Catch() takes a list of expression.
+Catch() takes a list of expressions.
 It should be used inside the HandleException() data type.
 Evaluation of a catch block executes all the expressions passed to it in case a ThrowException is executed in the corresponding try block.

 // Catch block used inside a HandleException() type, with a list of 1 Assign expression passed to it as parameters<br> **HandleException("ExceptionClass1", Try(List(IF(CheckEqual(Value(true), NOT(Value(true))), List(Assign(LogicGate("NotGate4"), NOT(Input("A")))), List(Assign(LogicGate("AndGate4"), AND(Value(true), Value(true))), ThrowException("ExceptionClass1", "Check failed!"), Assign(LogicGate("OrGate4"), OR(Value(true), Value(false))))))), Catch(List(Assign(LogicGate("NotGate5"), NOT(Value(false)))))).eval**

 ## CheckEqual
 CheckEqual() takes 2 parameters- 1)logic gate 1, 2) logic gate 2.
-It checks equality of evaluation of two the logic gates.
-It return true if the evaluation results are same, else it returns false.
+It checks the equality of evaluation of two of the logic gates.
+It returns true if the evaluation results are the same, else it returns false.

 //since evaluation of AND(Value(true), Value(false)) and OR(Value(true), Value(false)) is not same, it return false<br>
 **CheckEqual(AND(Value(true), Value(false)), OR(Value(true), Value(false))).eval**